Five easy veg

 Generous crops of leafy greens, with a side order of crisp midrib, chard is just like spinach but miles easier to grow.
 It comes in a rainbow of differently-coloured stems - sometimes on the same plant.
 Recommended varieties: Swiss chard, Ruby chard, Chard 'Bright Lights'

-Please ask the staff in our Godstone and Betchworth garden centre for more information and advice about five easy veg.
+Please ask the staff in our Betchworth and Godstone garden centre for more information and advice about five easy veg.